Sphearis/Wavesdotnet/README.md

 ##How to use it?

-First, you have to create a connection to a wallet:
+First, you have to create a connection to a full node with rpc enabled:

 VB: **Dim Node1 As New Wavesdotnet.Node("NodeIPorUrl","rpcport")**
 C#: **Wavesdotnet.Node Node1 = new Wavesdotnet.Node("NodeIPorUrl","rpcport");**

 NodeIPorUrl: You can input the public IP or Url of any node with rpc enabled or localhost if you run your own node on the same server(rpc has to be enabled in the config file).
-rpcport: The node rpc port
+rpcport: The node rpc port(default is 6869)

 For more information about running your own node, I found this tutorial to be the easiest to follow: https://www.cryptocompare.com/mining/guides/how-to-mine-waves/
 **Remark:** You don't have to get 10000 Waves to run your own full node, that's only for generating blocks(mining).
 You can use a node with a new empty wallet to run your projects.